 - AFFCF will not consider first-time applicants older than 24 years of age.

-- In order to be accepted into the program and remain eligible for a renewal each semester, students must be enrolled in at least six credit hours per semester and maintain a minimum cumulative GPA of 2.0.
+- In order to be accepted into the program and remain eligible for a renewal each semester, students must be enrolled in at least six credit hours in a degree-seeking program (Associate or Bachelor) per semester and maintain a minimum cumulative GPA of 2.0.

 - Scholarships are awarded for two semesters.
 Scholarships are eligible to be renewed for an additional two semesters after the first two semesters, however renewal is not guaranteed.
 The maximum number of semesters that a student may receive the scholarship, if consistently selected for renewal, is 10 semesters.